-“It’s important that we provide educational opportunities that are meaningful and relevant in a changing economy,” explains NTC President Lori Weyers.
+“It’s important that we provide educational opportunities that are meaningful and relevant in a changing economy,” explains the former NTC president Lori Weyers.
 “The curriculum for each of the new degree programs has been created to meet learner, business and market needs.”

 Sources: Control Design release, 7/26; Eide, Education Dive, 1/24/18; Jobs for the Future report, accessed 8/2/18; Fairfax, EAB, 7/10/18; LeVine, Axios, 1/24/18; McKinsey & Company report, accessed 9/6/19; Mims, Wall Street Journal, 6/29/18; Parke, Working Nation, 7/30/18; Scott, Left Hand Valley Courier, 7/17; WEF release, 1/22/18; WSAW release, 7/21